cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci/content/module-1/pipeline-policies.md

 Managing Pipeline Policies across a large number of ***managed controllers*** using the graphical user interface (GUI) is time consuming and prone to human error due to the repetitive nature of the task.

-Using the provided CLI commands allows the administrator to automate the management of Pipeline Policies across multiple managed controllers, which reduces efforts and consistency across all development teams.
-There are two provided CLI commands for working with Pipeline Policies, listing and creating/updating.
+Using the provided CLI commands allows the administrator to automate the management of Pipeline Policies across multiple managed controllers, which reduces efforts while providing consistency across all development teams.

-In this lab we leverage a Pipeline Template that uses the CloudBees CI `policies` CLI command to output the policy that you created above to a file and then push that to a new branch on your fork of the `pipeline-policies` repository.
-We will then update the exported policy file in GitHub to update the policy on your ***managed controller***.
+In this lab we leverage a Pipeline Template that uses the CloudBees CI `policies` CLI command to output the policy that you created above to a file and then push that to a new branch on your `pipeline-policies` repository.
+We will then update the exported policy file in GitHub and merge those changes to the `master` branch to update the policy on your ***managed controller***.

 1. Navigate into the **template-jobs** folder on your ***managed controller***.
 2. Click on the **New Item** link in the left navigation menu.